laurenkwick/geopipeline/README.md

 the foundation for accessing, processing, and calculating indices for the first 5 datasets listed above.
 That package is truly incredible and has made working on this project much easier!
-Additional functionality I have built on top of the `rsi` for the intended modeling use case of geopipeline includes:
+Additional functionality I have built on top of `rsi` for the intended modeling use case of geopipeline includes:

 - Creating a data frame output for regions of interest based on point